i-richardwang/repo2prompt/README.md

 # Repo2Prompt

-A tool that uses LLM to help you intelligently filter and extract relevant code from Git repositories based on natural language queries.
+🔍 A backend service that helps you find the exact code you need from any Git repository using natural language queries, and transforms the filtered content into prompt-friendly format for LLMs.

 > This project is inspired by and heavily references [GitIngest](https://github.com/cyclotruc/gitingest).
 While maintaining the core concept of repository content extraction, I've made three main changes:
 > 1. Added Large Language Models for natural language understanding